bairul6154/cyoa-project/README.md

 ---

 #### The Game:
-The purpose of this game is to have the user **choose** his or her own fate in real-life threatening situations.
+The purpose of this game is to have the user **choose** his or her own fate in real-life threatening situations.**You** control the outcome of the game.

 Click [here](sense-danger2.md) to begin!
 Click [here](https://docs.google.com/drawings/d/1V_7OWTvGSwrs2DnaCNnAUeoA1egFBilPaOXGv72S_dU/edit?usp=sharing) to see the pre-plan diagram of our game!